JustKesha/coffee-shop-game/README.md

 > [!NOTE]
 > Support for extra ingredients & more complex recipes was already implemented.

-Some of them, like `milk` are interactable: You can start pouring it while you hold it.
+Some of them, like `milk` are interactable:<br>
+*RMK - You can start pouring milk down from where you hold it, to add only the amount of milk you need.*

 You make coffee by combining named ingredients in a cup, to do so just drag & drop or slowly pour the ingredients in it.